GreenfieldC/e-shop-demo/README.md

 # Greenfield Traders Webshop

-A fully functioning dummy webshop with fake products.
+A fully functioning dummy webshop with fake products built in a team of two (Moritz Georgy & Christian Greenfield)

 The shop includes:

 1) A Login/ Signup System
 2) User accounts with their associated data than can be modified.
 Addresses, payments and personal information.